mamae12/Roblox-lethal/README.md

 # Roblox-lethal

-Built on Potassium.
-May require strong executor.
+Built on Volt.
+You need a config to run this.